qiskit-community/lindbladmpo/README.md

 This package contains a solver simulating the time-evolution of a noisy quantum system of coupled two-level qubits, modeled by a Lindblad master equation.
 The code uses matrix-product state (MPS) and matrix-product operator (MPO) structures to efficiently simulate the evolution of a system containing many qubits.

-The solver is implemented in C++ for maximizing performance using multi threaded calculations, and wrapped by a Python layer with rich plotting features and an easy-to-use interface.
+The solver is implemented in C++ for maximizing performance using multi threaded computations (on Linux and Mac OS), and wrapped by a Python layer with rich plotting features and an easy-to-use interface.

 The supported Hamiltonian and the Lindbladian dissipators of the master equation have time-independent coefficients parametrized as follows;